Black Saturday (professional wrestling): Sale and aftermath

 Turner's decision to give timeslots to Watts and Anderson indirectly led to other wrestling promotions gaining national cable television contracts.
 Verne Gagne's American Wrestling Association (AWA) debuted on ESPN in 1985 and aired on the network until the company folded in 1991.
 Fritz Von Erich's World Class Championship Wrestling (WCCW) joined ESPN in 1986 and its Dallas-based successors, the United States Wrestling Association (USWA) and the Global Wrestling Federation (GWF), later occupied timeslots on that network as well.
 Herb Abrams' Universal Wrestling Federation (UWF) had a weekly program that aired on SportsChannel America.
 By 1994, none of these companies remained in business, with the exception of the Memphis-based branch of the USWA, which folded in 1997.
 During the 1990s, Philadelphia-based Extreme Championship Wrestling (ECW) rose to become the third-largest wrestling company in North America, behind the WWF and WCW.
 In 1999, it secured a cable deal to air a program on TNN, but the next year, TNN gained rights to WWF programming and dropped ECW, which folded in April 2001, shortly after the WWF's purchase of WCW's assets.

 In July 2018, the Black Saturday episode was made available as a hidden gem on the WWE Network.

 Black Saturday was covered by Vice TV in the season finale of Dark Side of the Rings fifth season, which aired on May 7, 2024.

+In a 2025 episode of on the Something to Wrestle With podcast with Conrad Thompson, John Layfield (who was close with both Brisco brothers) spoke of how Ole Anderson had offered a $5,000 bounty to any wrestler willing to shoot on the Briscos in the ring.
+Layfield said that Buzz Sawyer was one of the wrestlers who took Anderson up on the offer, but later backed out.
+He also said that Jerry Brisco told him that The Road Warriors were also offered the money but warned Jack and Jerry what Anderson had done; he also called the move "chickenshit".